-Once your application has been received and reviewed, you will be scheduled for a site visit.
+Once your application has been received and reviewed, you must attend the New Agency Orientation and you will be scheduled for a site visit.
 We will inspect the physical condition of your agency and review your records that support the operational information you provided on your application.